Francis Bathurst Suttor: Other interests

 Suttor was also a trustee of Australian Museum and the Art Gallery of New South Wales and was a member of the senate of the University of Sydney.
 Suttor was always interested in the primary producer and was president of the New South Wales Sheepbreeders' Association 1903–15, and president of the Royal Agricultural Society of New South Wales.
 Suttor also served as the president of the Australian Club.
-Francis' wife Charlotte was a board member for The Infants' Home Child and Family Services, a home for unmarried mothers and their babies, she served on the committee between 1893–1894.
+Francis' wife Charlotte was a board member for The Infants' Home Child and Family Services, a home for unmarried mothers and their babies, she served on the committee between 1893 and 1894.

 Suttor died on 4 April 1915 (aged 75) at his Darling Point residence, survived by three sons and five daughters.
 After a state funeral, Suttor was buried in the Anglican section of South Head cemetery.
 A bust of Suttor by Nelson Illingworth is owned by the Legislative Council, Sydney.